amended October 26, 2021

 b) CUPE 4163 Social Justice Fund

 i) All members of CUPE 4163 employed in a CUPE 4163 job in September and in January automatically have an additional one dollar ($1.00) deducted from one (1) paycheque in each of the Fall and Winter Semesters of that year to be used in a Social Justice fund for charitable aid.

-ii) Half of the CUPE 4163 Social Justice Fund will be distributed by vote of the members in the Fall Semi-Annual General Meeting and half will be distributed by vote of the members at the Spring Annual General Meeting.
-The total amount deducted each semester will be split between two Social Justice nominees at that semester’s annual general meeting.
+iii) Half of the CUPE 4163 Social Justice Fund will be distributed by vote of the members in the Fall Semi-Annual General Meeting and half will be distributed by vote of the members at the Spring Annual General Meeting.
+The total amount deducted each semester will be split between two Social Justice nominees selected by the members at that semester’s annual general meeting.
 If there is only a single recipient, they shall receive the entire amount.